DarthStupidus/Group-Task-4/README.md

 To improve accuracy, the important features suggested areas for improvement.
 It listed features such as team name, season, and average distance to away games being important features.
 Team name and season are identifiers as to when a datapoint happens and to whom - rather than being a meaningful datapoint - and hence feature - in itself.
 Therefore these were dropped from our refined model.

-Average distance to away games is shown as being important - but after discussion, we decided to drop this from the dataset as we are looking to use features that e.g. a football club can control as opposed to accidents of geography, which they have no control over.
+Average distance to away games is shown as being important - but after discussion, we decided to drop this from the dataset as we are looking to use features that a football club can control as opposed to (e.g.) accidents of geography, which they have no control over.

 Further examination of the Goal Difference for the previous season gave some concern for those clubs who were in the previous season playing in the Championship as opposed to the Premier League.
 For example, Norwich City would tend to run away with the Championship and score a very high number of goals but when they reached the EPL would struggle to score - as well as concede a lot more.
 For a time they were viewed as a "YoYo" club - too good for the Championship but not good enough to survive consistently in the EPL.
 As it stood, it was felt that these newly promoted sides had too great a goal difference.
 To counter this, their goal difference was changed.
 The figure that was used was from the most recent season that they were in the EPL i.e. the season that they were relegated from the EPL.
 This seemed reasonable as this would also correlate with the statistic generated for league position from the previous season.
 Fortunately, this data was mainly within the timeframe originally selected.
 The only real outlier was Brentford who had not been in England's top division since the late 1940s before this current run - but a figure was still able to be obtained.